surajp92/surajp92/README.md

 I'm Suraj Pawar and I ..
 * :mortar_board: Am a PhD student in Mechanical Engineering at the Oklahoma State University
 * :telescope: Am currently working on developing physics-constrained deep learning model for scientific problems
-* :runner: Run almost everyday to staya in shape :muscle:
+* :runner: Try to run everyday to stay in shape :muscle:

 ### Tech Stack